yantonov/alias/README.md

 ### Motivation
 Let's suppose that some command line utility has no alias support, like, for example, git.
 Using this app you can define some aliases (including shell aliases) and use it just like they were defined out of the box.
+And, it is important, you do not want to pollute global namespace with shell aliases (using .zsh/.bashrc/.profile etc).

 ### Technical notes
 Technically is just a thin wrapper to conditionally run target program.